tableau/hyper-api-samples/README.md

 ## How do I install the Hyper API?
-It is a prerequisite that to work with these examples, the Hyper API is installed in your language of choice.
+It is a prerequisite that to work with these code samples, the Hyper API is installed in your language of choice.
 Head to our [official Hyper API Documentation](https://help.tableau.com/current/api/hyper_api/en-us/docs/hyper_api_installing.html) to get it up and running.